Virus could force Olympics cancellation, says top Japanese politician

 “International mass gathering events such as Tokyo 2020 are still neither safe nor secure,” they wrote.

-Despite the obstacles, International Olympic Committee vice president John Coates on Wednesday said organisers were "certainly not" considering a cancellation.
+Despite the obstacles, International Olympic Committee Vice-1president John Coates on Wednesday said organisers were “certainly not” considering a cancellation.

 “Of course we're concerned, of course safety remains our priority, but we believe that we're prepared for the worst situations,” he said.